sshambar/WX-HWS/README.md

 # Setup

-Follow the instructions in the 'quick setup guide' (QUICK_START_GUIDE.md) to install the template.
+Follow the instructions in the 'quick setup guide' (INSTALLATION_GUIDE.md) to install the template.
-Follow the instructions in 'charts almanacs guide' (CHARTS_ALMANACS_GUIDE.md) to complete the required changes to WeeWX.
 Browse to http://your.website/easywxsetup.php
 There is no initial password when the page prompts the first time -- just press LOGIN to enter the page.
 IMPORTANT set a password in the screen for future use -- your browser can remember it.
 This will make future updates    reasonably secure so only you can do the updates to the configuration.